Free trial.

 "Painting" mode: Click on the grid and hold the mouse button while you move the mouse around.
 If you want to keep "painting" even after all attributes have been added, you can hold the CTRL key.

 Array mode: When multiple attributes are selected, you can click the array mode button.
-Then you specify the with of your array and just click on the grid where you want the array to begin.
+Then you specify the width of your array and just click on the grid where you want the array to begin.
 If you hold the CTRL key at the same time, attributes will fill all available space from the (0,0) cell up to the clicked cell.

 Modifying Attributes' order: Want to reverse the order of your attributes to do a special effect?
 Select your attributes on the grid and go in the Edit/Attributes menu.
 You can flip the attributes horizontally, vertically and even randomize the order.

-CTRL+Q: Keyboard shortcut to toggle between source and attribute edition mode.
+CTRL+Q: Keyboard shortcut to toggle between source and attribute editing mode.
 Since you can put a source and an attribute in the same cell, you have to be in the proper mode to select the item you want.

 CTRL+Number: Keyboard shortcut to quickly switch between grids.
 CTRL+1 selects the first grid.